-ESL 053 Advanced Grammatical Patterns /3 cr. hrs./4 periods (3 lec., 1 lab)
+ESL 082 Advanced Grammatical Patterns /3 cr. hrs./4 periods (3 lec., 1 lab)

-□ Prerequisite: ESL 052 or satisfactory placement on ESL assessment test.
+□Prerequisite: ESL 072.

 Development of advanced listening and speaking skills in the frequently used patterns of American English.
 Reading and writing are introduced to reinforce these patterns.
-May be taken concurrently with ESL 054, 055 and 060.
+May be taken concurrently with ESL 081, 083 and 084.